1005 N. Marion St.

 • persons who are parents of a child in common regardless of whether they have been married.

-With the exception of people who have a child in common, the family or household members must be currently residing together or must have previously resided together in the same single dwelling unit.
+Except for people with a child in common, the family or household members must reside or have previously resided together in the same single dwelling unit.

-Additionally, domestic violence also includes individuals involved in a dating relationship and the standard jury instructions define “dating relationship” to mean “a continuing and significant relationship of a romantic or intimate nature.”
+Domestic violence also includes individuals involved in a dating relationship, and the standard jury instructions define “dating relationship” to mean “a continuing and significant relationship of a romantic or intimate nature.”

 At trial, the judge may also change these instructions or read additional instructions depending on the facts of the case and the issues raised by the criminal justice attorneys.